slackhq/slack-api-docs/methods/groups.kick.md

-This method allows a user to remove another member from a private group.
+This method allows a user to remove another member from a private channel.

 ## Arguments